rhomobile/rhomobile-docs/eb/en/edge/api/smartcradle.md

 ####Type
 <span class='text-info'>STRING</span> <span class='label'>Read Only</span>
 ####Description
-Manufacture date of the cradle in DD-MM-YY format
+Manufacture date of the cradle in DD-MM-YY format.
+Not Applicable for Android.
 ####Access